charliecjung/MissingSemicolonParser/README.md

 We have found 4 match(es) on this line of the character: a Your line will be changed to this: a

-Would you like to use the following changes (y/n): y
+Would you like to use the following changes (y/n): n

-Your line has been changed to: a
+Your line has remained: aaaa

 Original Message: ;;;

 file data: ;

 Line [1]: ;;;
-We have found 3 match(es) on this line of the character: ;
+We have found 7 match(es) on this line of the character: ;
 Your line will be changed to this: ;

-Would you like to use the following changes (y/n): y
+Would you like to use the following changes (y/n): n

-Your line has been changed to: ;
+Your line has remained: ;;;

 Original Message: bbbb

 file data: b

 Line [2]: bbbb
-We have found 4 match(es) on this line of the character: b Your line will be changed to this: b
+We have found 11 match(es) on this line of the character: b Your line will be changed to this: b

 Would you like to use the following changes (y/n): y